Fund created to pursue excellence in journalism.

 We aim to inspire and support quality journalism across all media platforms in Alaska to engage, inform, and empower Alaska citizens.

-We are looking for stories that increase public understanding of complex, underreported issues in Alaska.
+We are accepting applications for coverage that increases public understanding of complex, underreported issues in Alaska.
 We encourage collaboration with local news organizations.
 A majority of the project team must be Alaska-based.
+See some of our past funded projects here.
+Grants up to $25,000.

-Thank you for your interest in applying for a grant from the Alaska Center for Excellence in Journalism (ACE-J).
-The application deadlines are 11:59 pm (AKST) on May 1.
+Thank you for your interest in applying for a grant from the Alaska Center for Excellence in Journalism (ACEJ).

-It is ACE-J policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication or broadcast of a finished project in accordance with the original proposal.
-Second half grants are not guaranteed if projects are not completed by the agreed-upon deadline.
+Grants: Grants cover out-of-pocket expenses such as travel, document collection, equipment rental and specific services such data analysis and editing.
+Wages of up to 50% are an acceptable expense.
+It is ACEJ policy to pay the first half of approved grants to successful applicants, with the second half of the grant paid on publication or broadcast of a finished project in accordance with the original purpose.
+Second-half grants are not guaranteed if projects are not completed by the agreed-upon deadline.

-Letter of Commitment: Before you apply, you must obtain a “Letter of Commitment” from an editor or manager who can pledge in writing that the news outlet will publish or air the project you propose – as long as it meets the publication’s expectations and standards.
-ACE-J requires this commitment before a grant application can be considered.
+Letter of Commitment: Before you apply, you need to obtain a “Letter of Commitment” from an editor or manager who can pledge in writing that the news outlet will publish or air the project you propose – as long as it meets the publication’s expectations and standards.
+ACEJ requires this commitment before a grant application can be considered.
 The letter must be on letterhead that includes contact information for the news outlet and the individual signing it.

 Ethics: Grantees are required to abide by the Society of Professional Journalists Code of Ethics and the National Press Photographers Association Code of Ethics.

-Review: The ACE-J grant application review committee will review and vote on all eligible proposals.
+Selection: The ACEJ grant application review committee will review and vote on all eligible proposals.
 Applicants will be notified by email of the status of the application four weeks after the application deadline has passed.

-Disclaimer of Liability: ACE-J’s mission is to assist journalists.
-ACE-J assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.
+Disclaimer of Liability: ACEJ’s mission is to support the work of Alaska journalists.
+ACEJ assumes no liability for the legal and/or safety risks undertaken by journalists in the course of their reporting.

-Privacy: ACE-J takes the obligation to guard your story ideas seriously.
-We will not circulate them beyond our review committee.
+Privacy: We take the obligation to guard your story ideas seriously.
+We will not circulate them beyond our three-member review committee and program administrator.
 We also realize the contents of your proposal may contain sensitive information.
-If you are concerned about submitting details, please contact Elizabeth Arnold at email@example.com or Eleanor Huffines at firstname.lastname@example.org or 907-249-6617.
+If you are concerned about submitting details by email, please contact us at firstname.lastname@example.org.

-Conflicts of Interest: ACE-J Board members and members of the grant application review committee may not submit individual grant applications.
+Conflicts of Interest: ACEJ Board members and grant review committee members may not submit grant applications.
 Members of the grant application review committee must disclose to the other committee members any conflicts of interest with grant applicants or grant applications.

 Preview our Forms Here